drphilmarshall/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="seriouslylost"></a>Who am I?
 And how did I get here?

-Your name should be written on your "profile" page, which you can reach by going to the [GitHub home page](https://github.com/) and clicking on the little icon in the very top right hand corner of the page.
+Your name should be written on your "profile" page, which you can reach by going to the the [GitHub home page](https://github.com/) and clicking on the little icon in the very top right hand corner of the page.
 It's a good idea to enter your full name (and preferably some other public details about yourself) so that people can find you and communicate with you on GitHub.